Cypher-Z/Survey-Ethics-in-Security-Research/Questionnaire_EN.md

 - [ ] Review feedback (peer review of research)
 - [ ] Others:___

-6. （单选）Does your institution have an ethics review board (IRB):
+6. （Single option）Does your institution have an ethics review board (IRB):

 - [ ] Yes
 - [ ] No
 - [ ] Not sure

-7. （若第6题选择“是”，单选）Functions available from your institution's IRB:
+7. （If No.6 choose “Yes”，Single option）Functions available from your institution's IRB:

 - [ ] Can provide professional guidance and proof of ethical compliance for security research
 - [ ] IRB exists but is unable to provide professional help for security research
 - [ ] Not sure
 - [ ] Others:___

-8. （单选）Do you have any security research project that involves ethical issues:
+8. （Single option）Do you have any security research project that involves ethical issues:

 - [ ] Yes
 - [ ] No
 - [ ] Not sure how to identify

-9. （若第8题选择“是”，单选）For research projects involving ethical risks, the actions you have taken include:
+9. （If No.8 choose “Yes”，Single option）For research projects involving ethical risks, the actions you have taken include:

 - [ ] Taking active measures to avoid ethical risks
 - [ ] Recognizing that ethical issues involved but are not sure how to do avoid
 - [ ] Others:___

-10. （单选）Has your existing research ever been challenged by reviewers in terms of ethical risks:
+10. （Single option）Has your existing research ever been challenged by reviewers in terms of ethical risks:

 - [ ] Yes
 - [ ] No

-11. （若第10题选择“是”，单选）Your responses to the challenges towards the ethical risks of your research:
+11. （If No.10 choose “Yes”，Single option）Your responses to the challenges towards the ethical risks of your research:

 - [ ] The corresponding risks have been mitigated by active improvement experiments
 - [ ] Experiments need to be improved, but have no idea about how to do
 - [ ] No need to improve experiments, but need more explanation (e.g. through optimized writing) in terms of ethical compliance
 - [ ] Others:___

-12. （多选）Your current method of determining whether a research project involves ethical issues:
+12. （Multiple options）Your current method of determining whether a research project involves ethical issues:

 - [ ] Seeking guidance and certification from professional agencies such as IRBs
 - [ ] Reference to authoritative reports (e.g. Menlo Report) or existing work, or consultation with experienced researchers